 What shotgun manufacturer can show that they have significantly improved pattern performance in the last 50 years . . . with any shot material?
-Beretta can not, Mossberg can not, Browning can not, Perazzi can not, Kreighoff can not, Benelli can not.
+Beretta can not, Mossberg can not, Browning can not, Perazzi can not, Kreighoff can not, Benelli can not, Blaser can not, Zoli can not.
 Beretta uses 480mm forcing cones in their DT11 - - - a $12,000 clay target gun that is used with lead for the most part.
 The DT11 is just about as far away from a turkey gun, an upland gun, or a goose gun as can be imagined.

 The Beretta 692, also a target gun,

 doesn't get (allegedly) superior 480mm cones, but the

 "super-long (360 mm) forcing cone--meaning more durability,

 increased shot consistency and accuracy, and lower felt recoil and

 Beretta 686 and A300 shotguns must throw truly miserable patterns by comparison,